 A survey of (1) the changing scene of education in public schools, (2) the legal and financial aspects of education, (3) the teaching profession, and (4) the effective classroom.
-Two hours per week or twenty hours are spent assisting and observing public school teachers.
+Twenty hours are spent assisting and observing public school teachers.

 Credits: 3 Prerequisites: EN101 - Freshman Composition